 Can you go to jail for bank fraud?

 Yes — bank fraud is typically a felony with potentially devastating punishments.
 You might already know that fraud involves deceiving a business or individual to gain something of value, but what is bank fraud?
-If you’re facing charges related to bank fraud, or if you are being investigated for bank fraud, call the lawyers at Birrell Criminal Defense and get familiar with the facts surrounding bank fraud before you proceed with your case.
+If you’re facing charges related to bank fraud, or if you are being investigated for bank fraud, call the lawyers at Birrell Criminal Defense and learn more about the law surrounding bank fraud before you try to “go it alone.”

 What Is Bank Fraud?

 What Are Considered Types of Bank Fraud?

-If you’re concerned that you or a loved one are in violation of federal banking regulations, it’s helpful to learn what kinds of acts are considered bank fraud.
+If you’re concerned that you or a loved one could be in violation of the complex state and federal banking regulations, it’s helpful to learn what kinds of acts are seen as “red flags.”

 First, know that some types of federal bank fraud schemes include obtaining fraudulent appraisals, providing false information on applications for financial purposes and using fake documents.
 So, is bank fraud a federal offense?
 It can be if it falls into these types of fraud.

-There are also some issues that the state considers bank fraud.
-Most bank fraud statutes fall into the forgery category.
-For example, you’re breaking forgery laws if you illegally change a financial document or the amount on a check, cash a forged check or create a fake real estate deed.
+There are also some violations that are considered bank fraud by the State of Minnesota.
+Bank fraud violations fall into the forgery category.
+For example, a person commits forgery if they illegally change a financial document or the amount on a check, cash a forged check, or create a fake real estate deed.